PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

-# OmniSafe's Mujoco Velocity Benchmark on On-Policy Algorithms
+# OmniSafe's Safety-Gymnasium Benchmark on On-Policy Algorithms

-OmniSafe's Mujoco Velocity Benchmark evaluated the performance of OmniSafe algorithm implementations in 6 environments from the Safety-Gymnasium task suite.
+OmniSafe's Safety-Gymnasium Benchmark evaluated the performance of OmniSafe algorithm implementations in **14 environments** from the Safety-Gymnasium task suite.
 For each algorithm and environment supported, we provide:
 - Default hyperparameters used for the benchmark and scripts to reproduce the results
 - A comparison of performance or code-level details with other open-source implementations or classic papers.
-- Graphs and raw data that can be used for research purposes
+- Graphs and raw data that can be used for research purposes.
 - Log details obtained during training
 - Some hints on how to fine-tune the algorithm for optimal results.